Avaiga/taipy-studio/core/README.md

    - "Add/Show node": if the opened diagram view is a Scenario view, the Pipeline is added to the view it if was not yet present.<br/>
-    If the Pipeline was already in the scenario represented by the diagram view, the view is panned and zoom so you can spot the pipeline node.
+    If the Pipeline was already in the scenario represented by the diagram view, the view is panned so you can spot the pipeline node.

   - "Show perspective": opens a diagram view for that pipeline.